agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `Group()`

-Creates a new [Group](./group/Introduction.md) without binding it to the Collection.
+Creates a new [Group](./group/Introduction.md) without associating it to the Collection.
-Therefore, this function is intended for use in the Collection `config` object, where the `constructor()` takes care of the binding.
+Therefore, this function is intended for use in the Collection `config` object, where the `constructor()` takes care of the associating.
 ```ts {3}
 App.createCollection((collection) => ({
   groups: {